yphil-dev/petrolette/README.md

     -   On the average web server (Debian / Apache) it's generally just a matter of, in the root folder: 'sudo chown .www-data .'
 -   or create it yourself : sudo mkdir favicon<sub>cache</sub>/ (NWS works perfectly w/o caching, only a little less fast)
 -   Recommended : Protect (restrict access to) the back-office
-    -   Use [a trusted online htpassword generator](https://duckduckgo.com/?q%3Dhtpassword%2Bgenerator) (You can also create user/password pair(s) directly on the server with the command "htpasswd -b .access username password")
+    -   Use [a trusted online htpassword generator](https://duckduckgo.com/?q%3Dhtpassword%2Bgenerator) (You can also create user/password pair(s) directly on the server with the command `htpasswd -b .access username password`)
-    -   Paste this user/password pair in a file, and upload it as nws/.access (or another - secure - location, see below)
+    -   Paste this user/password pair in a file, and upload it as `nws/.access` (or another - secure - location, see below)
-    -   Optional : Move the .access out of the http server root, and edit .htaccess to reflect this change.

 ### Usage